 Kerry Blue Terrier Standard Information

-The breed standard describes a Kerry blue terrier as a well-balanced, muscular and elegant dog with a confident bearing.
+The breed standard describes a Kerry blue terrier as well-balanced and muscular.
 Here are some key features of the breed standard:

 Head: